hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-during-middleman-build.html.md

 ## Why remove unused CSS?

 My craving stems from using the Bootstrap framework.
-It's a great tool that I trust for client projects, and it makes ongoing maintenance easier when switching between those projects.
-But, not every project needs everything Bootstrap offers.
+It's a great package that I trust for client projects, and it makes ongoing maintenance easier when switching between those projects.
+But Bootstrap is very robust, and I often don't need all of its components.

+This article explains how to inject a CSS optimization before a Middleman project is deployed.

 ## Integrating with Middleman

-I decided to use [uncss](https://github.com/giakki/uncss) for automated unused CSS removal, but the title of this article is somewhat misleading.
-Middleman's included **build** function does exactly that&mdash;it builds your project.
-This article explains how to inject an optimization process after building and before deploying.

-There may be a way to squeeze [Deadweight](https://github.com/imedo/deadweight) into Middleman's asset pipeline (sprockets) and have it remove unused CSS, but that's deeper than I wanted to go.
-Plus, uncss is already awesome and I can integrate that without mucking with my build and deploy processes.

-I decided the simplest way to integrate uncss was with the [gulp-uncss](https://github.com/ben-eb/gulp-uncss) package.
-This introduces a node/npm dependency to my project and adds a gulp step to my deployment process.
-However, the extra steps are easily circumvented with a rake task and the benefits are completely worth it to me.
+Rather than mucking with my already-working build and deploy processes, I opted to use [gulp-uncss](https://github.com/ben-eb/gulp-uncss) for automatic removal of unused CSS.
+This introduces a node/npm dependency to my project and adds a gulp step to my deployment process, but the extra steps are circumvented with simple rake tasks.
+The benefits of setting this up are completely worth it to me.

-This guide will cover 4 key components.
-Click to jump to that section.
+This guide will cover 4 basic steps, and you'll need to create 3 files.
+Click a link to jump to that section.

 1. [npm packages](#section-npm) - manages dependencies
 1. [gulp tasks](#section-gulp) - scans site and removes unused css